The Not So Famous

 The cub (far left on the photo below) is Nathan, the great Nephew of Ken.

-War Memorial, Staple Hill, Bristol
+Location of War Memorial, Staple Hill, Bristol

 The war memorial featured in this article, in Page Park, Staple Hill (a suburb of Bristol).